deepalidhebe/devops-learning-journey/Day20/README.md

   - Supports ticket lifecycle: To‑Do → In Progress → Review → Done.

 ### 🧩 Why This Matters
-DevOps engineers aren’t just about CI/CD pipelines — they must also **navigate organizational workflows**.
+DevOps engineers aren’t just about CI/CD pipelines, they must also **navigate organizational workflows**.
 Knowing these tools ensures you can:
 - Communicate effectively with teams.
 - Track and document progress.
 - Handle incidents and changes professionally.